-The Samsung Galaxy S10 5G is priced $1,299 on Sprint, but you can find an even better deal when you shop on Swappa.
-Our marketplace has lowest prices on gently used Galaxy S10 5G models, all priced lower than what you’ll find at your local carrier store.
-But don’t take our word for it, you can start shopping Galaxy S10 5G deals on Swappa by hitting the button below.
+The Samsung Galaxy S10 5G is priced $1,299 on Sprint, but you can find an even better deal in our marketplace.
+Swappa has the lowest prices on the Galaxy S10 5G, with prices starting at $475 — much lower than what you’d find at your local carrier store.
+But don’t take our word for it, you can start shopping Galaxy S10 5G deals by hitting the button below.

 LG V50 ThinQ 5G